h-nev/portfolio/index.markdown

 layout: home
 ---

-Here's where a (hopefully newer) cover photo will go, alongside some other basic info.
+Here's where a (hopefully newer) cover photo will go, alongside some other info.